efthimisVaf/Larastore/README.md

 ## Larastore

-Larastore is a REST API directed to front-end developers wgo want to build an online store.
+Larastore is a REST API directed to front-end developers who want to build an online store.